TrafficGuard/sophia/docs/docs/software-engineer.md

 ### FileSystem

-The agent context has a FileSystem, which defaults to the Nous project directory.
+The agent context has a FileSystem, which defaults to the Sophia project directory.
 If you want to use the code editing agent on another local repo then set the `RunAgentConfig.fileSystemPath` property, or alternatively set the NOUS_FS environment variable to the repository path.

 ### Project Info